jemissik/fetch3_nhl/_sources/getting_started.rst.txt

   if it doesn't already exist.

 If this test case runs successfully, you can move on to preparing your own data and configuration files.
+If you have errors, see the :ref:`Troubleshooting` section.